phoebeelimdink/HTAdemo/_application-guidelines/change-of-hotel-name.md

 2. Please submit all the following documents as attachments together with the online application.
 * **ACRA business profile** of the hotel name (if applicable)
-* Copy of the advertisements in the **Straits Times and Lianhe Zaobao**.
+* **Copy of the advertisements in two daily newspapers**, for eg Straits Times and Lianhe Zaobao.
 Section 9 of the Hotels Licensing Regulations requires the applicant to advertise within fourteen (14) days from the date of the online application.
 The advertisement must be in the format of a Notice.
 The application will be processed if there are no objections from the public within fourteen (14) days of the advertisement date.

 ### **Approval Process**